pelu10075/pelu10075.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Fly beyond hobbies.
-Stay curious.
+subtitle: Fly beyond hobbies — and keep your curiosity alive.

 profile:
   align: right